Nonequilibrium plasmon liquid in a Josephson junction chain: Introduction

 In wave systems, nonlinearities cause the transfer of energy and momentum between resonant modes.
 Long of interest in studies of solids \cite{peierls_annalen_1929}, classical thermalization \cite{fermi_alamos_1955}, and wave turbulence \cite{nazarenko_book_2011}, coupled multimode dynamics has more recently gained attention in engineered quantum systems due to the development of high-quality multimode resonators in several experimental platforms.
 Indeed, the applications of multimode resonators in quantum science are diverse, including non-Hermitian mechanics \cite{xu_nature_2016,patil_nature_2022}, signal processing \cite{ruesink_ncomms_2018,sivak_prapp_2020}, memory \cite{naik_ncomms_2017,hann_prl_2019,matanin_prapp_2023}, quantum thermalization \cite{pekola_prr_2024}, and many-body extensions of cavity quantum electrodynamics \cite{sundaresan_prx_2015,moores_prl_2018,guo_prl_2019}.

 Long chains of Josephson junctions are a particularly pristine realization of a one-dimensional multimode quantum system.
 The Josephson inductance results in a low speed of light, allowing the realization of chip-scale microwave multimode resonators.
 Josephson chains have long been studied as realizations of quantum $XY$ models~\cite{haviland_1996_prb,chow_prl_1998,pop_natphys_2010,ergul_njp_2013}, undergoing a superconductor-insulator quantum phase transition due to a competition of Josephson and charging energies \cite{bradley_prb_1984,choi_prb_1998,fazio_physrep_2001}.
-In the microwave domain, Josephson chains are useful for quantum-limited amplification \cite{yurke_apl_1996,castellanos-beltran_natphys_2008}, and super-inductance \cite{manucharyan_science_2009,masluk_prl_2012}.
+In the microwave domain, Josephson chains are useful for quantum-limited amplification \cite{yurke_apl_1996,castellanos-beltran_natphys_2008,bergeal_phase-preserving_2010}, and super-inductance \cite{manucharyan_science_2009,masluk_prl_2012}.

 More recently, microwave spectroscopy of long chains has been used as a means to understand both superconductor-insulator \cite{kuzmin_natphys_2019,mukhopadhyay_natphys_2023}, and impurity problems~\cite{leger_natcommun_2019,mehta_nature_2023,crescini_natphys_2023}.
-Despite this progress, the frontier of high energy-density, where nonlinearities result in strong mode-to-mode interactions, remains open.
-What are the key internal dynamical processes of the resulting one-dimensional quantum liquid, and how can they be cleanly observed and characterized?
+Despite this progress, the frontier of high energy-density, where nonlinearities result in strong mode-to-mode interactions and the emergence of a plasmon liquid, remains open.
+Here and throughout, we use the term plasmon liquid in the context of nonlinear optics and wave physics, to denote strongly interacting, collective dynamics of bosonic excitations rather than the presence of a quadratic (massive) dispersion.
+In our system, the plasmons retain a gapless dispersion without a mass, similar to the hydrodynamic regimes of light and surface plasmons described in \cite{lin_prl_2013}, rather than the massive polariton fluids found in confined cavities \cite{carusotto_quantum_2013}.
+What are the key internal dynamical processes of this plasmon liquid, and how can they be cleanly observed and characterized?

 Here, we address these questions by implementing multimode microwave spectroscopy to investigate the internal dynamics of Josephson junction chains.
 The discrete set of plasma mode excitations in the Josephson junction chains are described by an effective bosonic Hubbard model,